huggingface/blog/trl-ddpo.md

 Our experimental findings underline the strength of DDPO in generalizing across a broad range of prompts, although attempts at explicit generalization through varying prompts had mixed results.
 The difficulty of finding the right hyperparameters for non-LoRA setups also emerged as an important learning.

 DDPO is a promising technique to align diffusion models with any reward function and we hope that with the release in TRL we can make it more accessible to the community!

+## Acknowledgements

+Thanks to Chunte Lee for the thumbnail of this blog post.